HipsterDave/The-Legend-of-Talera/README.md

 These are the basics of this game.
 Happy playing!
 ## Obtainable Items
 Here are the current items you can get:
+ - TALERA RUBY
+ - SHATTERED RUBY PIECES
- - Talera Ruby
+ - DWARVEN CLUB
- - Shattered Ruby Pieces
+ - NON-MAGIC DWARVEN CLUB
+ - GOLDEN MONKEY STATUE
- - Dwarven Club
+ - aaaaand...TIME MACHINE
- - Non-magic Dwarven Club
- - Golden Monkey Statue

 More items are coming, so stay tuned!
 ## Updates
 ### Beta 0.1
- - Created Legend of Talera
+ - Created _The Legend of Talera_
 ### Beta 0.2
  - Fixed various bugs
 ### Beta 0.3